Revised: 01/27/2026

 Maximum file size = 20MB

-• Radio group: This question type can be used for multiple choice questions where the applicant should only be able to choose one option, similar to the Dropdown option above.
-This question type allows the user to see all choices without clicking into a dropdown.
+- Radio Button Group: This question type can be used for multiple-choice questions where the applicant can choose only one option, similar to the Dropdown option above.
+This question type allows the user to see all choices without having to click a dropdown.
 This option is also most often used for yes/no questions, or any other boolean (two-choice) questions.

 Example: Do you agree to the terms of this grant?

-• Rich Text Editor: Long form response.
+- Rich Text Editor: Long form response.
 This question type is used for narrative, long answers, such as unmapped essay questions.
 A text box is presented to the applicant.
-There are no limits on the possible input, so the applicant may enter any text and any amount of text.
-The applicant is also able to insert formatting with this option.
+There are no limits on the input, so the applicant may enter any text, however long.
+The applicant can also apply formatting with this option.

-• Signature: allows applicant input to be directly drawn on screen in a pre-set box or area.
+- Signature: allows applicant input to be directly drawn on screen in a pre-set box or area.
 This is typically used to obtain a signature; however, it could be used to obtain any hand-drawn input.
-The size of the box may be changed by clicking on the Properties tab.
-The color of the pen and background can also be modified.
-The input from the applicant is recorded in the PDF in the following file formats: JPEG, PNG, or SVG.
+The box size can be changed by clicking the Properties tab.
+The pen and background colors can also be modified.
+The applicant's input is recorded in the PDF in the following formats: JPEG, PNG, or SVG.
 This file format may be changed in the Properties tab.

-• Single-Line Input: single line text.
-Use for short answers such as date, email, number, phone number, text, URL, etc. There are no limits on the possible input so applicants may enter any text and any amount of text.
+- Single-Line Input: single line text.
+Use for short answers such as dates, email addresses, numbers, phone numbers, texts, URLs, etc. There are no limits on the input, so applicants may enter any text, however long.

 Panels